nicolasiensen/nicolasiensen.github.io/_posts/2022-04-18-validating-requests-and-responses-using-openapi-specification-with-committee.md

 Creating these files is not hard, as we will see later in this tutorial.
 However, avoiding duplication of knowledge between the specification and the implementation of the API is not straightforward.

 In one of the projects we built at [door2door](https://door2door.io/en/), the API validated the payload of incoming requests before processing them.
-This validation happened inside the handler of the request that checks for the presence of specific attributes.
+This validation happened inside the handler of the request that checks for the presence of required attributes.
 After introducing OAS to this project, we noticed that the schema that specifies a valid request was duplicated between the request validation in the Ruby code and the specification.

-In the same project, we had automated tests to make requests to the API and check if the response matched the expected schema.
+In the same project, we had automated tests to make requests to the API and check if the response matched the expected schema using [json-schema](https://github.com/voxpupuli/json-schema).
 With the introduction of OAS to the project, we duplicated the response schemas between the tests and the specification.

-The duplication of knowledge between implementation and specification smelled pretty bad, but, fortunately, we came across the Ruby gem [Committee](https://github.com/interagent/committee), which was capable of transforming the OAS into the single source of truth for our API, and so obliterating all knowledge duplication.
+The duplication of knowledge between implementation and specification had a pretty [bad smell](https://martinfowler.com/bliki/CodeSmell.html), but, fortunately, we came across the Ruby gem [Committee](https://github.com/interagent/committee), which was capable of transforming the OAS into the single source of truth for our API, and so obliterating all knowledge duplication.

 We can add Committee to any Rack-based web application, and it will intercept every request and response entering and leaving the system.

-Committee can then validate whether or not a request or response is valid according to an OAS we provide.
+Committee can then judge whether or not a request or response is valid according to an OAS we provide.

 If a request is invalid, Committee will respond with a standard or customized error to the API consumer, preventing the request from reaching the endpoint implementation.